“He has it. He has it in every way…he has a fantastic technique…he communicates very well with the public…”

-Couch has featured on four CD album recordings: A Fairytale… with Variations (2001), Desdemona’s Song (2005), Andres New Shoes (2008), and Ask Me Tomorrow (2015).
-With an interest in creating new music for the classical guitar, Couch has commissioned and had work dedicated to him from leading composers such as Richard Charlton, Marian Budos, Sally Greenaway, Christopher Norton, Jesmond Grixti, Campbell Ross and Ivana Troslj.
+Couch has featured on four CD album recordings: A Fairytale… with Variations (2001), Desdemona’s Song (2005), Andres New Shoes (2008), Ask Me Tomorrow (2015), and The Passing of a Black Star (2017).
+With an interest in creating new music for the classical guitar, Couch has commissioned and had work dedicated to him from leading composers such as Marek Pasieczny, Vincent Lindsey-Clark, Gary Ryan, Richard Charlton, Marian Budos, Sally Greenaway, Christopher Norton, Jesmond Grixti, Campbell Ross and Ivana Troslj.
 He has given many world premier performances and his latest CD brings a selection of these works together.

 “An extraordinary musician, a perfect technique:”

 As a chamber musician Couch has performed and recorded in the New Zealand Guitar Duo and the New Zealand Guitar Quartet.
 As a soloist he has performed in festivals and concert series around Australia, New Zealand, Europe, North America and Asia.
 He has recorded for and played on ABC Classic FM (Australia), 2CN (Australia), Classic FM (New Zealand), TVNZ (New Zealand), Radio Canada and HCMTV7 (Vietnam), and has featured as a soloist with the Christchurch Symphony Orchestra.